sourcery-ai-experiments/blog.nathanv.me/content/posts/python-permission-issue/index.md

 {{< figure src="img/folder_size.jpg" alt="Windows dialog showing folder size." position="center" style="border-radius: 8px;" caption="The folder is completely empty.
 Deselecting the read-only checkbox does not affect anything." captionPosition="center" >}}

+And to make it still stranger, I could delete this folder fine in File Explorer under my regular user account, just not programmatically.

 ## Solution

 Unfortunately, I don't know enough about the NTFS filesystem and Windows to understand